Effort Values and Natures: A Mathematical Approach

 Now let's imagine that one of the trainers of those Deoxys effort trains it in Attack, while the other effort trains his in Defense.
 For the sake of the example, we'll assume that the other effort points went into irrelevant stats or don't exist at all.
 At first glance one could think that this will even out and not matter in the end just like with the natures earlier, but look what happens if we calculate the A / D factor of each Deoxys attacking the other...

-The result is obvious: the Defense effort trained Deoxys' attack is nearly a quarter more powerful than the Attack effort trained Deoxys'.
+The result is clear: the Defense effort trained Deoxys' attack used against the Attack effort trained one does nearly 25% more damage than the Attack effort trained Deoxys' attack against the Defense effort trained one.
 But why?
 The reason is simple.
-The effort points are factored in through addition rather than multiplication, and this means that the 63 stat points are a much greater portion of 199 than they are of 399 - the Defense effort trained Deoxys had its defensive abilities boosted by 46%, but the Attack effort trained one only had its offensive capabilities boosted by 19%.
-While the Attack effort trained Deoxys would get a greater boost to its attacking power even through simply holding a Plate of the right type (at least in D/P) than it gets out of all those effort points, the Defense effort trained one nearly gets a free Harden every time it comes into battle - and this is simply because Deoxys started out with low Defense but high Attack.
+The effort points are factored in through addition rather than multiplication, and this means that the 63 stat points are a much greater proportion of 199 than they are of 399 - the Defense effort trained Deoxys had its defensive abilities boosted by 46%, but the Attack effort trained one only had its offensive capabilities boosted by 19%.
+While the Attack effort trained Deoxys could get a greater boost to its attacking power simply by holding a Plate of the right type than it gets out of all those effort points, the Defense effort trained one nearly gets a free Harden every time it comes into battle - and this is simply because Deoxys started out with low Defense but high Attack.
 In other words, effort training a Pokémon in an offensive/defensive stat gives you a greater advantage the lower the stat originally was.
 This obviously works for Pokémon with high Defense stats and low Attack stats too: effort training your Pokémon for the low attacking stats will yield a far greater increase in the damage you deal than effort training it in the already-high defensive stats will decrease the damage dealt to you.

 Speed and HP, again, however, are an entirely different matter thanks to factoring in through comparison and subtraction rather than multiplication and division.
 Speed and HP will benefit exactly as much from effort training if they're already low as if they're already high.
 To twist things even more, you have to consider that since Speed is a comparison, a greater advantage doesn't help you.
 If your Speed is higher than the opponent's, you go first, no matter whether it's one or a hundred points higher.
-This means that you only really need to decide which Pokémon you are capable of outrunning and want to be able to, and put your own Speed just above the Speed that those Pokémon will generally have.
+This means that you only really need to decide which Pokémon you want to be able to outrun and give your own Speed just enough effort to surpass the Speed that those Pokémon will generally have.
 Any extra Speed points beyond that are wasted.

 Nonetheless, the Attack/Defense thing sounds pretty revolutionizing, doesn't it?
 Don't people always tell you to effort train your Alakazam in Special Attack and would laugh at you if you started giving it defenses instead?
 This may make you want to try this sort of EV spread.
 But...